yousmni3269/data_wrangling_I/data-import.md

     ## [31] 23.8 22.6 23.8 25.5 23.9 24.5   NA   NA 26.9 27.5 28.5 33.4 21.8 25.4 20.0
     ## [46] 21.8 25.6 23.5 25.5

-What is we code `group` as a factor variable?
+What if we code `group` as a factor variable?

 ``` r
 litters_df =